Haroenv/holmes/README.md

 ### `.elements`

-All of the elements that holmes considers.
-There's also `.elementsLength`
+A `NodeList` of all of the elements that holmes considers.
+There's also `.elementsLength` for the amount of elements and `.elementsArray` with an array of the elements.

 ### `.input`